WHEN IS A RAGAMUFFIN NOT A RAGAMUFFIN?

 The RagaMuffin derives from the original IRCA Ragdolls and its sister breeds, the Persian-like "Honey Bear" and the "Miracle Ragdoll", but in a more extended colour range.
 After the demise of Ann Baker, those IRCA cats that could not be re-registered as TICA Ragdolls were amalgamated into the RagaMuffin by the breeders.
 The RagaMuffin has a shorter nose with an obvious nose dip, and the eyes are walnut-shaped rather than oval.
 RagaMuffin breeders have worked to produce a rounded, more heavily boned cat by outcrossing to Persians/Himalayans and have used domestic longhairs to give the breed a sound genetic footing.
 The plushy coat is shorter and thicker than the Ragdoll's medium-long, silky coat.
 Some registries only recognise non-pointed RagaMuffins (feeling pointed varieties are too similar to Ragdolls), others also recognise the pointed varieties.
 Their similarity to the accepted Ragdoll meant that many registries did not accept them even though they had different conformation.
 Some registries accept them as “Solid Ragdolls.”

-RagaMuffins can be registered by CFA, ACFA, WCF, CCA/CCC and TICA, and with the UK’s GCCF.
-CFA, ACFA, WCF, CCA/CCC and GCCF all require the ancestors to be RagaMuffins for at least 3 generations on the pedigree.
+RagaMuffins can be registered by CFA, ACFA, WCF, CCA-AFC and TICA, and with the UK’s GCCF.
+CFA, ACFA, WCF, CCA-AFC and GCCF all require the ancestors to be RagaMuffins for at least 3 generations on the pedigree. there are recognized outcrosses for the RagaMuffin -in CFA, it is the Selkirk Longhair straight-furred variant, in ACFA, it is the Siberian and in GCCF, it is the British Longhair.
 TICA, however, registers Ragdoll crosses as foundation RagaMuffins.
 This allowes unscrupulous breeders to churn out cross-bred cats and pass them off to unwary owners as pedigree RagaMuffins.

 Look at the pedigrees below.
 All of the cats are registered with TICA as RagaMuffins.
 None of them are actually RagaMuffins – they are all Ragdoll crosses being passed off as RagaMuffins.